Concerned about my child’s behaviour at home

 All children go through phases of showing behaviour that parents may find difficult to see.
 This may be due to a change such as a new baby in the house, moving home or starting school.

-If your child’s behavioural problems go on for a prolonged period, you may want to speak to your GP or education setting It is useful to keep a behaviour diary before meeting with any professionals.
+If your child’s behaviour is challenging to manage for a prolonged period, you may want to speak to your GP or education setting It is useful to keep a behaviour diary before meeting with any professionals.

 Keep a note of: